-- 1 Government-prescribed date. - 2 This summary is not government-prescribed, but National Bank Investments ("NBI") for NBC commits to issuing it at the specified date, if needed. - 3 The first time the T3 is issued, a "Summary of Upcoming Trust Units" may be sent to you.
+- 1 Government-prescribed date. - 2 This summary is not government-prescribed, but National Bank Investments ("NBI") for NBC commits to issuing it at the specified date, if needed. - 3 The first time T3 / Relevé 16 slips are issued, a "Summary of Upcoming Trust Units" may be sent to you.
 This summary will list trusts for which the issuers have not yet provided the tax information necessary for the filing of tax slips, and for which a tax slip will be sent later.